chaunceygardiner/weewx-weatherboard/README.md

 which on a wall-mounted display can be another timezone entirely, or simply set wrong.
 The board lays it out as a 12 or 24 hour clock itself, by `clock_format` or the report's language.

+The date under the readout board's clock is the station's date too, from `current.dateTime.format("%Y-%m-%d")`.
+The browser puts the day and month names to it in the report's language.

 ## The manual